elterrien/rabbitmq_api_client/README.md

 ## Description

-This package provides a simple http client to manage Rabbitmq admin api based on [httpx](https://www.python-httpx.org/).
+This package provides a simple http client to manage Rabbitmq admin api.

+The package is based on [httpx](https://www.python-httpx.org/).

 It also provides [pydantic](https://docs.pydantic.dev/latest/) models for request.